KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 A flexible localization engine is an important part of a keyboard, where every supported locale should be able to localize the keyboard and its texts, keys and secondary callout actions.

-In KeyboardKit, each ``KeyboardLocale`` defines localized strings, assets, and locale-specific information.
+In KeyboardKit, all ``Foundation/Locale/keyboardKitSupported`` locales define localized strings, assets, and locale-specific information.
 KeyboardKit also extends the native ``Foundation/Locale`` type with additional capabilities.

 👑 [KeyboardKit Pro][Pro] unlocks localized keyboards and services for all the locales in your license.
 Information about Pro features can be found at the end of this article.